Woodworkers held about 238,000 jobs in 2021. Employment in the detailed occupations that make up woodworkers was distributed as follows:

 |Wood product manufacturing||38|

-Working conditions vary with the specific job duties.
-At times, workers have to handle heavy, bulky materials and may encounter noise and dust.
-As a result, they regularly wear hearing protection devices, safety glasses, and respirators or masks.
+Working conditions vary.
+At times, woodworkers handle heavy, bulky materials and may encounter noise and dust.
+As a result, they regularly wear hearing protection, safety glasses, and respirators or masks.

 Injuries and Illnesses

-Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and must often wear a respirator or mask.
-Others may be exposed to excessive noise and must wear hearing protection devices.
+Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and often wear a respirator or mask.
+Others may be exposed to excessive noise and wear hearing protection.

 Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernias.
-These injuries or illnesses come from excessive amounts of awkward bending, reaching, twisting, and overexertion or repetition.
+These injuries come from awkward bending, reaching, or twisting and overexertion or repetition.

 A high school diploma or equivalent is typically required to become a woodworker.
-Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes several years of on-the-job training.
-The ability to use computer-controlled machinery is becoming increasingly important.
+Although some entry-level jobs may be learned in 1 month or less, becoming fully proficient may take several months to more than a year of on-the-job training.
+Woodworkers also must be able to use computer-controlled machinery.

 Licenses, Certifications, and Registrations